 Mechanism of action

 Allopregnanolone is positive allosteric modulator of action of GABA on its A-type receptors, but various part of the brain differ in rate of allopregnanolone synthesis.
 Tissue concentrations of allopregnanolone are higher in mice olfactory bulb than in frontoparietal cortex or cerebellum.
-The study on patch-clamped neocortical pyramidal neurons of mice showed that blocking synthesis of allopregnanolone decreases chloride ion currents elicited by GABA-A receptor agonist muscimol; this effect was reversed with addition of allopregnanolone [22,23,24].Mechanism of action of ganaxolone is similar to the mechanism of action of endogenous neurosteroid allopregnenolone: it binds for unique recognition site on the GABA-A receptor which is different from the binding sites of GABA, benzodiazepines and barbiturates.
+The study on patch-clamped neocortical pyramidal neurons of mice showed that blocking synthesis of allopregnanolone decreases chloride ion currents elicited by GABA-A receptor agonist muscimol; this effect was reversed with addition of allopregnanolone 22,23,24.Mechanism of action of ganaxolone is similar to the mechanism of action of endogenous neurosteroid allopregnenolone: it binds for unique recognition site on the GABA-A receptor which is different from the binding sites of GABA, benzodiazepines and barbiturates.
 After binding, ganaxolone probably potentiates inhibitory action of GABA on neurons which carry the GABA-A receptor.
-In vitro studies on Xenopus oocytes expressing the human GABA-A receptors showed that ganaxolone increased chlorine influx only after γ-aminobutyric acid exhibited its basal activity, while direct effect in the absence of GABA was of minor extent.Although action of ganaxolone was not dependent on subunit composition of the GABA-A receptorin this study (it was exhibited across all three GABA-A receptor subtypes tested: 1β2γ2, 2β2γ2, and 3β2γ2)[25], numerous other studies have shown that delta subunit enhances sensitivity to neurosteroids including ganaxolone.
+In vitro studies on Xenopus oocytes expressing the human GABA-A receptors showed that ganaxolone increased chlorine influx only after γ-aminobutyric acid exhibited its basal activity, while direct effect in the absence of GABA was of minor extent.Although action of ganaxolone was not dependent on subunit composition of the GABA-A receptorin this study (it was exhibited across all three GABA-A receptor subtypes tested: 1β2γ2, 2β2γ2, and 3β2γ2) 25, numerous other studies have shown that delta subunit enhances sensitivity to neurosteroids including ganaxolone.
 Neurosteroids bind for two sites on alpha subunit of GABA-A receptor: one is in located in transmembrane domain and is essential for potentiation of responses to GABA, and another is placed on contact surface between alpha and beta subunits, causing activation of the receptor.
-However, the GABA-A receptor could be activated only after both sites are occupied by a neurosteroid [26].
+However, the GABA-A receptor could be activated only after both sites are occupied by a neurosteroid 26.

 Anti-epileptic effects

 In a variety of animal models of epilepsy ganaxolone shows potent anti-seizure activitywhich is comparable to that of valproate:it prevents pentylenetetrazol (PTZ)-induced seizures in mice and rats, and bicuculline, TBPS or aminophylline-induced seizures in mice.
-In a rat cornea-kindled seizures model ganaxolone efficiently prevents seizures, and it significantly elevates seizure threshold in mice receiving PTZ [25, 27].
-Besides anticonvulsant activity against PTZ-induced clonic and tonic seizures in mice, ganaxolone shows anti-epileptogenic action against sensitization of the kindled mice to the convulsive and lethal effects of PTZ; its efficacy in this animal model was better than that of diazepam and valproate [28].
-Both anticonvulsant and anti-epileptogenic effects of ganaxolone were recorded in cocaine-kindled seizures in male mice, too; this dual action gives important advantage to ganaxolone over conventional anti-convulsive drugs which mostly lack anti-epileptogenic action [29].
+In a rat cornea-kindled seizures model ganaxolone efficiently prevents seizures, and it significantly elevates seizure threshold in mice receiving PTZ 25, 27.
+Besides anticonvulsant activity against PTZ-induced clonic and tonic seizures in mice, ganaxolone shows anti-epileptogenic action against sensitization of the kindled mice to the convulsive and lethal effects of PTZ; its efficacy in this animal model was better than that of diazepam and valproate 28.
+Both anticonvulsant and anti-epileptogenic effects of ganaxolone were recorded in cocaine-kindled seizures in male mice, too; this dual action gives important advantage to ganaxolone over conventional anti-convulsive drugs which mostly lack anti-epileptogenic action 29.
 Ganaxolone was more potent than diazepam in exhibiting protection against cocaine-induced seizures in mice; when co-administered with diazepam, it acts synergistically to protect against both cocaine and pentylentetrazol – induced seizures in mice.
-Although high doses of ganaxolone produce motoric impairment similar to that induced by diazepam, the same was not observed at lower doses of ganaxolone which produce anticonvulsant action [27].
-Beneficial ratio was also observed between doses of ganaxolone that prevent prolongation of cortical epileptic afterdischarges in rats caused by low-frequency stimulation of the sensorimotor cortical area through epidural electrodes, and doses that compromise motor activity, suggesting acceptable safety profile of the drug [30].
-In a model of primarily generalized seizures in developing rats, where seizures were induced by inhalation of flurothyl, ganaxolone showed dose-dependent anticonvulsant effect [31].
+Although high doses of ganaxolone produce motoric impairment similar to that induced by diazepam, the same was not observed at lower doses of ganaxolone which produce anticonvulsant action 27.
+Beneficial ratio was also observed between doses of ganaxolone that prevent prolongation of cortical epileptic afterdischarges in rats caused by low-frequency stimulation of the sensorimotor cortical area through epidural electrodes, and doses that compromise motor activity, suggesting acceptable safety profile of the drug 30.
+In a model of primarily generalized seizures in developing rats, where seizures were induced by inhalation of flurothyl, ganaxolone showed dose-dependent anticonvulsant effect 31.